angular/angular/CODING_STANDARDS.md

 In SCSS code, always use `//` style comments.

+In HTML code, use `<!-- ... -->` comments, which will be stripped when packaging a build.

 #### Prefer more focused, granular components vs. complex, configurable components.

 For example, rather than doing this: